 Disclosure indicating development and implementation of a Risk Management Policy isprovided in the Management Discussion and Analysis Report forming part of this Report.

-Your company did not raise any public deposit during the year.
-There was no publicdeposit outstanding as at the beginning or end of the year ended on March 31 2016.
+Your Company did not raise any public deposit during the year.
+There was no publicdeposit outstanding as at the beginning or end of the year as on March 31 2017.

 DISCLOSURE ON RECEIPT OF COMMISSION BY A DIRECTOR FROM SUBSIDIARY COMPANY

-No Director of the Company including the CEO & MD and DMD was paid any commissionduring the FY 2015-16 from any of the subsidiaries of your Company on whose Boards theywere Directors as nominees of your Company.
+No Director of the Company including the CEo & MD and DMD was paid any commissionduring the FY 2016-17 from any of the subsidiary of your Company on whose Boards theywere Directors as nominees of your Company.